CLASSES

 PRIVATE LESSONS

 Want to take a class but can’t make the scheduled session?
 We offer private spinning or 4-harness weaving lessons at $40 per hour by Penny Lacroix.
 Our private rigid heddle weaving lessons are $40 per hour and are taught by Ann Murphy.
-We also offer crochet and knitting private lessons for $40 per hour.
+We also offer private crochet lessons (taught by Harry Reardon-Daley) for $40 per hour.
 Give us a call at 978-456-8669 for more information or to set up an appointment.

 THINGS TO KNOW